griffithlab/griffithlab.org/pages/team.md

 {% include team_member member_name="Kaitlin" full_name="Kaitlin Clark" bio='Kaitlin Clark is an second year undergraduate at Washington University in St. Louis pursuing a Bachelor of Science degree in Computational Biology and Genomics.
 She joined the Griffith Lab as a curator for the Clinical Interpretation of Variants in Cancer (<a href="www.civicdb.org">CIViC</a>) project last year.
 Her ongoing interests concern the enablement of precision medicine through the identification of clinically relevant variants that aid in better prognosis and diagnosis of cancer syndromes and the development of web resources to aid in the interpretation and discovery of such clinically relevant variants.
 Currently Kaitlin curates information relating to von-Hippel Lindau disease (VHLD), a neoplastic syndrome resulting from the inactivation of the VHL tumor suppressor gene.
 Her project aides to the overall goal of the CIViC project by developing a comprehensive web source of VHL variants.
 In the future Kaitlin hopes to pursue an MD/PhD in integrative genomics.' image="/assets/img/team/kaitlin_clark.png" role="Undergraduate Student, uSTAR Fellow" %}

 {% include team_member member_name="Yang" full_name="Yang-Yang Feng, BSc" bio='Yang-Yang is a medical student at Washington University in St. Louis, and is currently conducting a year of research in the Griffith Lab.
 He completed his undergraduate at Yale University in 2016, where he obtained a B.S. in Molecular Biophysics and Biochemistry.
 Broadly speaking, he is interested in applying mathematical and computational techniques to investigating the fundamental principles of cancer immunology and translating these discoveries into novel immmunotherapies.
 More specifically, he is involved in a diverse set of projects in the lab, including <a href="http://civicdb.org">CIViC</a>, <a href="http://dgidb.org">DGIdb</a>, pVACtools, Regtools, and various collaborative clinical efforts.' image="/assets/img/team/yangyang_feng.png" role="Medical Student/MD5" %}

-{% include team_member member_name="Gejae" full_name="Gejae Jeffers" bio='Gejae is a Predoctoral trainee in the Human & Statistical genetics program at Washington University in St. Louis.
-He received his undergraduate training at the University of the Virgin Islands in 2017, where he studied Computer Science w focus training in Biology and Mathematics.
-He is currently working on a ctDNA/cfDNA project as a rotation student.' image='/assets/img/team/gejae_jeffers.jpg' role='Rotation Student' %}

 {% include team_member member_name="Jason_K" full_name="Jason Kunisaki, BSc" bio='Jason is post-baccalaureate premedical student who recently graduated from Washington University in St. Louis with a degree in Genomics and Computational Biology.
 As an aspiring physician scientist, his research interests lie in the development and application of computational tools to effectively analyze large sequencing datasets.
 Through this, he is able to identify and characterize novel genomic events as diagnostic and prognostic biomarkers in cancer, which can support improved personalized strategies against the disease.
 Over the years, he has contributed to several development projects including <a href="http://docm.genome.wustl.edu/">DoCM</a>, <a href="https://bioconductor.org/packages/release/bioc/html/GenVisR.html">GenVisR</a>, and Regtools.
 He has also been heavily involved a number of cohort-level investigations spanning several cancer types such as hepatocellular carcinoma (cirrhotic, noncirrhotic, fibrolamellar, and mixed fibrolamellar), adult T-cell leukemia, and osteosarcoma.' image="/assets/img/team/jason_kunisaki.jpg" role="Data Analyst/Bioinformatician" %}